 As a general rule, the distribution of marital property is final and is not subject to modification.
 This is why it is so important to make sure all documents are well-drafted.
 Despite this general rule, sometimes it is necessary to return to court if one party has not abided by the terms of the divorce agreement, or because the terms set forth in the MDA are unclear or ambiguous.
 It is not uncommon that the parties require the assistance of the court in determining the meaning of a particular provision, or in forcing a party to perform a task set forth in the divorce agreement.

-At Batson Nolan, our determined Clarksville post-divorce attorneys are prepared to assist you in enforcing the terms of your agreement or modifying the previous agreement if changes are required.
+At Batson Nolan, our determined post-divorce lawyers are prepared to assist you in enforcing the terms of your agreement or modifying the previous agreement if changes are required.
 We are prepared to provide clients with strong and effective representation in the event that the other party is not honoring the divorce agreement and is in contempt of a court order.
 We are prepared to argue the matter in order to ensure that you get what was ordered by the court.